Mehbuba120/Modern-House-Design/README.md

-A Modern House Design using opengl 3.3
+A 3D house was designed using OpenGL 3.3, featuring detailed architecture, realistic lighting, and textures, optimized for smooth rendering.